Check Prices: Amazon / eBay

 The amplifier section includes the usual volume and pan settings, as well as a useful distortion button that allows you to quickly add aggression to any softer sounding tones.
 Also, by altering the resonance and filter cutoff, you can easily create high-pitched tones and layered harmonics.

-The Modulation Sequence mode on the MS2000 is 16-step sequencer that allows you to create and edit patterns in step or real-time, letting you create complex patterns quickly and easily via the 16 knobs displayed across the front of the interface.
+The Modulation Sequence mode on the Korg MS 2000 is 16-step sequencer that allows you to create and edit patterns in step or real-time, letting you create complex patterns quickly and easily via the 16 knobs displayed across the front of the interface.

-Korg’s VC-10, the classic vocoder launched in the late 1970s, was the inspiration behind the vocoder in the MS2000, and what a great job it does!
+Korg’s VC-10 synth, the classic vocoder launched in the late 1970s, was the inspiration behind the 16 band vocoder in the MS2000, and what a great job it does!
 The Korg designers have included various patches that recreate the classic, funky vocoder sounds of the 70s and 80s.

-It’s worth mentioning that the MS2000 is available as either a keyboard or as a rack module, controlling the module is easy via external controllers (keyboards, sequencer, computer) and the full MIDI connection capabilities that Korg made available on this synth.
+It’s worth mentioning in our review that the MS2000 polyphony synthesizer is available as either a keyboard or as a rack module, controlling the module is easy via external controllers (keyboards, sequencer, computer) and the full MIDI connection capabilities that Korg made available on this synth.

-The MS2000 also comes with assignable pedal and switch control inputs, two audio inputs (one with mic/line switch), two outputs (R and L/Mono), and MIDI IN/OUT/THRU.
+The MS2000 synths also come with assignable pedal and switch control inputs, two audio inputs (one with mic/line switch), two outputs (R and L/Mono), and MIDI IN/OUT/THRU.
 Lastly, a 9V AC adapter is required to power up this VA synthesizer.

 Check Prices: Amazon / eBay